zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior04.md

 ## BEHAVIOR04: Able to test a particular profile from the CLI using an option
+which selects a particular test profile

 ### Test case identifier